fancy575/DRsurvCRT/README.md

 If you use **DRsurvCRT** in your work, please cite it as:

-> Fang, F. (2025). *DRsurvCRT: Doubly Robust Estimation for Survival Outcomes in Cluster Randomized Trials*.
+> Fang et al. (2025). *DRsurvCRT: Doubly Robust Estimation for Survival Outcomes in Cluster Randomized Trials*.
 R package version 0.1.0.

 ---